-In preparing the statement, directors' are responsible for assessing the franchisor's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors' either intend to liquidate the franchisor or to cease operations, or has no realistic alternative but to do so.
+In preparing the statementfinancial report, directors' are management is responsible for assessing the franchisorEntity's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors' management either intends to liquidate the franchisorEntity or to cease operations, or has no realistic alternative but to do so.

-The directors' are responsible for overseeing the franchisor's financial reporting process.
+The directors' ose charged with governance are responsible for overseeing the franchisorEntity's financial reporting process.

-Auditor's Responsibilities for the Audit of the Statement
+Auditor's Responsibilities for the Audit of the Statementy

-Our objectives are to obtain reasonable assurance about whether the statement as a whole is free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Australian Auditing Standards will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the statement.
+Our objectives are to obtain reasonable assurance about whether the statement financial report as a whole is free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Australian Auditing Standards will always detect a material_misstatement when it exists.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the statementfinancial report.